No Credit History? No Problem: 7 Ways to Build Your Credit From Scratch

 Even consumers with good credit history are at risk of losing it if they pay off all of their accounts and don’t touch them again.

-Jamie Cattanach is junior writer at The Penny Hoarder and a native Floridian.
+Jamie Cattanach is a contributing writer for The Penny Hoarder and a native Floridian.
 She’s passionate about learning, literature, chocolate and finding ways to live the good life as cost-effectively as possible.